AOEpeople/meals/README.md

 Notes:
 - With --filter CLASSNAME you can test single Test Classes
 - When you disable xdebug the performance will be better

+---

+# [internal] Deployment to AOEs K8S cluster
+You can find the documentation on how to deploy a new release to AOEs K8S cluster in [docs/deployment.md](docs/deployment.md).